HoopQ.

 Data & pipeline

 NBA play-by-play covering the 2000-01 through 2025-26 regular seasons, 5.49M possessions across 30,815 games, parsed into per-event tuples with the 5-on-5 lineup, action, actor, and reward.
-Models implemented in scikit-learn (ridge with box-score prior, K-fold CV), PyTorch (Q-network with lineup attention, distributional QR-DQN, lineup GNN, prefix transformer for possession value, Kalman filter for career trajectories), LightGBM (win probability, expected FG%), and a closed-form Gaussian-Gaussian Bayesian solve for the RAPM prior step.
+Models implemented in scikit-learn (ridge with box-score prior, K-fold CV), PyTorch (Q-network with lineup attention, distributional QR-DQN, lineup GNN, causal transformer for V-Rating, Kalman filter for career trajectories), LightGBM (win probability, expected FG%), and a closed-form Gaussian-Gaussian Bayesian solve for the RAPM prior step.
 Ratings regenerate end-to-end from raw play-by-play, no hand curation.